 Intel Corporation

 Intel Corporation – Active Components

 IntelIntel Corporation (NASDAQ: INTC) is an American multinational semiconductor chip maker corporation headquartered in Santa Clara, California, United States.
 Intel is the world’s largest and highest valued semiconductor chip maker, based on revenue.
 It is the inventor of the x86 series of microprocessors, the processors found in most personal computers.
 Intel Corporation, founded on July 18, 1968, is a portmanteau of Integrated Electronics (the fact that “intel” is the term for intelligence information was also quite suitable).Intel also makes motherboard chipsets, network interface controllers and integrated circuits, flash memory, graphic chips, embedded processors and other devices related to communications and computing.
 Founded by semiconductor pioneers Robert Noyce and Gordon Moore and widely associated with the executive leadership and vision of Andrew Grove, Intel combines advanced chip design capability with a leading-edge manufacturing capability.
+Intel is the world’s largest manufacturer of semiconductors and has established a heritage of innovation that continues to expand the reach and promise of computing while advancing the ways people work and live worldwide.
+Intel’s entire processor portfolio provides design engineers with direct access to the industry’s most advanced processors.
+Intel’s industry-leading technologies are created using the most advanced foundry process technologies in the industry, producing unprecedented levels of performance and efficiency.

+Intel Corporation